torvalds/linux/Documentation/arch/arm64/sve.rst

 * The presence of SVE is reported to userspace via HWCAP_SVE in the aux vector AT_HWCAP entry.
-Presence of this flag implies the presence of the SVE instructions and registers, and the Linux-specific system interfaces described in this document.
+Presence of this flag implies the presence of the SVE instructions and registers, and the GNU/Linux-specific system interfaces described in this document.
 SVE is reported in /proc/cpuinfo as "sve".

 * Support for the execution of SVE instructions in userspace can also be